cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Diagrams/ELK%20Diagram.PNG)
 (source: https://slidetodoc.com/extending-open-stackansible-with-automated-operational-management-william/)

+### See it live by clicking the below DVWA or ELK Logo

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: